SteelCompendium/data-md-dse/Bestiary/Monsters/Humans/Statblocks/Human Scoundrel.md

     target: "-"
     effects:
       - effect: The scoundrel uses Rapier and Dagger against up to three targets.
-They shift up to 2 squares before or after each strike
+They shift up to 2 squares before or after each strike.
   - type: feature
     feature_type: trait
     name: Supernatural Insight